bastienmichaux/jobitvs/fc/internet.md

 <details id="http">
 <summary><b>HTTP</b></summary>
 <blockquote>
-Protocol used to transfer data between a web? client (such as a web browser) and a web server (such as a website).
+Protocol used to transfer data between web clients and servers.

-How it works: When you visit a website, your web browser sends an HTTP request to the server, asking for the webpage or other resource you've requested.
-The server then sends an HTTP response back to the client, containing the requested data.
+How it works: When you visit a website, your web browser sends an **HTTP request** to the server, asking for the webpage or other resource you've requested.
+The server then sends an **HTTP response** back to the client, containing the requested data.

 By default, HTTP uses TCP port 80.
 </blockquote>
 </details>